HomeProject InformationProject Team

 Mavis A. Adam-Moses, 2022:

-helped to build the Alabama Authors project and process files and metadata for the George Eliot websites.
+Olivia Ainooson, 2022-23: helped to build Alabama Authors of the 19th & 20th Centuries and process files and metadata for the George Eliot websites

-Dr. Antje Anderson, 2019-21: created interactive maps of George Eliot's trips to Italy as part of their MA thesis in Art History.
+Dr. Antje Anderson, 2019-21: created the interactive maps of George Eliot's trips to Italy as part of a Master’s thesis in Art History

 Sydney Baty, 2018-19: drafted short biographies summarizing Eliot's relationships; mined periodicals databases to find previously unknown contemporary articles on GE; presented research at an academic conference

-Susannah Boyer, 2018-19: located public domain sources of Eliot-related images and verified information for the relationship web summaries
+Susannah Boyer, 2018-19: located public domain sources of Eliot-related images and verified information for the Social Network relationship summaries

 Michaela Brown, 2020: located and added documents to the Archive's Commentary by Contemporaries section; developed content and metadata for its sister site, George Eliot Scholars